In the first part of this tutorial, you will learn how to outline an apricot and a list of my favorite drawing supplies.

 - Make sure that you are using a sharp pencil.

 - Protect your drawing surface by placing a piece of paper between your hand and the drawing surface.
-The oils from your hand will soil the drawing surface, which will make it impossible to add soft value changes.
+The oils from your hand will soil the drawing surface, making it impossible to add soft value changes.

 - Study your drawing and the reference image to see if any adjustments need to be made before adding value to the subject.